msantos/erlxc/README.md

 * the command must run in the foreground

-* the console does not work so the only way to communicate with the container is over the network (unless a writeable host directory is bind mounted inside the container)
+* the console does not work so the only way to communicate with the container is over the network (unless there is shared resource like a writeable host directory bind mounted inside the container)

 For example, to run a shell inside the container listening on port 2222 with cgroup enforcement disabled: